 MS. FERTIG: Thank you.
+Actually, poically I have many of those questions.

-Actually, ironically, I have many of those questions, I'm sure other members do, but if you want to distribute your email, if we can -- can we have somebody distribute it for us?
+ironically, I have many of those questions, I'm sure other members do, but if you want to distribute your email, if we can -- can we have somebody distribute it for us?

 Okay.
 Thank you very much.
 Any other public speakers on this?
 (No response.)

 MS. FERTIG: Okay.
 We are ready to begin.
 How do you want to proceed?
-Do you want to introduce -- for us, as well, throughout the decades.
-We have, as she introduced herself, Annette Lewis and Fay Munnings are here, and I recommend that the committee just proceed to their questions.
+Do you want to introduce -- project you stated that you did not communicate with any of the former employees.